 What is the impact?
 Positive / Negative (human right interfered with or restricted) / Neutral (circle as appropriate)

-The proposed Bill includes a Power of Entry and a subsequent additional banning order, similar to that included in the Scottish legislation - Adult Support and Protection (Scotland) Act 2007.
+The proposed draft Bill includes a Power of Entry and a subsequent additional banning order, similar to that included in the Scottish legislation - Adult Support and Protection (Scotland) Act 2007.

 The proposed Banning Order would ban a person from being in a specified location for up to six months if the adult is being or is likely to be seriously harmed by that person.